apiad/auditorium/Readme.md

 Now you are going to setup deployment on the **real** PyPi index.
 Head over to [pypi.org](https://test.pypi.org) and register there.

 Now go over to Travis-CI settings for your project and set the **environment variables** `PYPI_USERNAME` and `PYPI_PASSWORD`.
-Once this is ready, Travis will be able to push to PyPi when you commit and push to `master`.
+Once this is ready, Travis-CI will be able to push to PyPi when you commit and push to `master`.

 However, for safety reasons, we **do not** deploy on PyPI on every commit to `master`, but **only on tags**.
 Hence, the workflow is the following: